Pros of Litecoin

 How to Trade – Our top tips for Litecoin trading

 Read the Litecoin trading reviews and find the best Litecoin trading site for your particular needs.
 The leading sites to buy Litecoin include eToro, Coinbase, Binance, Coinmama, Kraken and Gemini. eToro allows you to start trading quickly and provides high limits.
-Coinbase is more of a crypto specialist, with high liquidity and an accessible user interface for beginners to the world of Litecoin trading.
+Coinbase is more of a crypto specialist, with high liquidity and an accessible user interface.

 Once you have identified a Litecoin trading site that appeals, you must register for an account.
 You will have to enter your name and email address, agree to terms and conditions and prove that you are not a robot.
 New customers also have to click a link from their email addresses to verify them.
 Some sites, such as Coinbase, will require you to upload photo ID and proof of physical address.